MicrosoftEdge/dev.microsoftedge.com-vms/README.md

 #### VirtualBox support

-We automatically install the Guest Extensions but to do that silently the installation needs to add the oracle certificate to the list of trusted certs in the guest OS.
-Roght now the process we follow is the one describe in [this guide](http://www.catonrug.net/2013/03/virtualbox-silent-install-store-oracle-certificate.html).
+We automatically install the Guest Extensions, but to do that silently the installation needs to add the Oracle certificate to the list of trusted certs in the guest OS.
+Right now we suggest that you follow the process described in [this guide](http://www.catonrug.net/2013/03/virtualbox-silent-install-store-oracle-certificate.html).
 You will have to place that `.cer` file in `scripts\floppy\guesttools\oracle-cert.cer`.
 In the near future we plan to update the process to follow the guidance of the [official manual](https://www.virtualbox.org/manual/ch04.html#additions-windows) in the section **4.2.1.3.
 Unattended Installation**.

 ### Set PowerShell Execution Policy
 Set the execution policy by typing this into your powershell window: